 Uneven Pavement Accidents

 Uneven pavement poses a serious risk to the public.
 If you were hurt in a slip and fall on uneven or poorly maintained pavement, you may be able to hold the property owner accountable for your harm.

 Under Florida law, a property owner's duty to maintain the premises in reasonably good repair includes providing warnings to visitors about any hazardous conditions, as well as maintaining sidewalks, parking lots, and other areas.
-This duty extends to anyone who enters the premises lawfully, and in some cases to children who trespass on the premises.Proving Negligence
+This duty extends to anyone who enters the premises lawfully and, in some cases, to children who trespass on the premises.Proving Negligence

 An invitee is someone who enters the land for a business purpose (like a customer) and is owed the highest duty of care.
 When it comes to these individuals, a property owner has an obligation not only to keep the premises safe but also to check regularly for hidden hazards.
-As a result, a property owner must address dangerous conditions of which it knew or reasonably should have known about.
+As a result, a property owner must address dangerous conditions they knew about or reasonably should have known about.

 Damages available in these claims may include medical expenses, the costs of future treatment, any lost income caused by missed time at work, and pain and suffering.
-It is important to investigate the possibility of bringing a claim soon after an accident, since the statute of limitations restricts the time period during which you can take legal action.Consult an Experienced Premises Liability Lawyer in the Fort Myers Area
+It is important to investigate the possibility of bringing a claim soon after a slip and fall, since the statute of limitations restricts the time period during which you can take legal action.
+Our premises liability attorneys can help you meet your deadline.Our Legal Team

 Slip and fall accidents can happen at any place and any time.
 However, uneven pavement makes the risk of falling greater.
-If you or a loved one has been injured due to uneven pavement, the Fort Myers premises liability attorneys at Lusk, Drasites & Tolisano are ready to help you.
+If you or a loved one has been injured due to uneven pavement, the premises liability attorneys at Lusk, Drasites, & Tolisano are ready to help you.